practicalli/clojure-lsp-config/README.md

 * `rich-comment-rdd` - comment block with ignore :redefined-var for repl experiments
 * `rich-comment-hotload` - comment block with add-libs code for hotloading libraries in Clojure CLI repl
 * `wrap-rich-comment` - wrap current form with comment reader macro
+* `require-rdd` - add a require expression, for adding a require in a rich comment block for RDD

 ### Standard library functions
 * `def` - def with docstring